 Giving database software takes two main forms: matching gift software and prospect research software.

 Matching gift software helps organizations discover corporate philanthropy programs, through which donations to their nonprofit can be doubled, tripled, or more by the donor’s employer.
-Top providers of this software include Double the Donation and 360MatchPro.
+Double the Donation is a top provider of this kind of tool.

 On the other hand, prospect research software helps your organization discover which potential donors have the highest giving capacity and affinity.
 These factors can be strong indicators of which donors are most likely to make major gifts, and a provider such as DonorSearch can help your organization discover and evaluate them.